hasura/learn-graphql/tutorials/frontend/react-apollo/tutorial-site/content/mutations-variables/2-query-variables.md

 ---
 title: "Query Variables"
-metaTitle: "Passing GraphQL Variables in Queries | GraphQL React Apollo Tutorial"
+metaTitle: "Passing GraphQL Variables in Queries | GraphQL React Apollo Components Tutorial"
 metaDescription: "An Example of passing variables in GraphQL context and usage of Apollo GraphQL Mutation variables in React app."
 ---